If you are a Taiwanese ordinary passport holder you are eligible to apply for an Electronic Travel Authority (ETA).

 However if Taiwanese compatriot passport holders have evidence of a right of re-entry to the country of origin or a third country they can use their compatriot passports to travel to Australia.

-Taiwanese compatriot passport refers to a passport that does not show the Personal Identity Number in the bio-page.
+Taiwanese compatriot passports do not show the Personal Identity Number in the bio-page of the passport.

 If you hold a Taiwanese compatriot passport and have evidence of a right of re-entry to the country or original or to a third country, you need to apply for a Visitor visa (subclass 600).